dhrumiljoshi96/hybrid-parallel-Stochastic-Gradient-Descent/README.md

 ## Abstract

-Stochastic Gradient Descent (SGD) is a crucial tool for accelerating the training of models on large datasets.
-In addition to this, data parallelism is widely employed as a technique to efficiently train neural networks using multiple worker nodes in parallel.
-Commonly, two approaches are used: synchronous, where all nodes collaborate simultaneously, and asynchronous, where nodes work more independently.
-However, both of these methods have their limitations.
+Stochastic Gradient Descent is used for large datasets to train models to reduce the training time.
+On top of that data parallelism is widely used as a method to efficiently train neural networks using multiple worker nodes in parallel.
+Synchronous and asynchronous approach to data parallelism is used by most systems to train the model in parallel.
+However, both of them have their drawbacks.
+We propose a third approach to data parallelism which is a hybrid between synchronous and asynchronous approaches, using both approaches to train the neural network.
+When the threshold function is selected appropriately to gradually shift all parameter aggregation from asynchronous to synchronous, we show that in a given time period our hybrid approach outperforms both asynchronous and synchronous approaches.